 One of the sites that make up the Durban Liberation Heritage Route is Durban Central Prison, or more specifically one of its boundary walls, as the prison itself was destroyed some years back.
-Surprisingly though if you look for images online of the prison before it was demolished, you’ll find very few photographs.
+Surprisingly though if you look online for images of the prison before it was demolished, you’ll find very few photographs.
 One of the reasons for this perhaps is that it was (and still is) illegal to photograph prisons in South Africa.
 It was also illegal to describe conditions within South African prisons, a ban which has since been lifted.
 Harold Strachan, one of the original members of uMkhoto weSizwe, was re-arrested and sent back to Pretoria Central when the Rand Daily Mail published an account he wrote of the four years that he spent in prison between 1961 and 1965.
 So the account that Michael Hathorn kept of his time in Durban Central Prison was itself an act of defiance, and provides interesting insight into the mechanisms of what at the time was Durban’s primary correctional services facility.

 Hathorn was a qualified engineer, as well as a medical doctor and political activist.
 He was arrested on the 30th March 1960 under the State of Emergency that was declared by the government following the Sharpeville Massacre that had taken place just over a week before.
 The 1960 State of Emergency lasted for five months, and resulted in more than 11,500 detentions.
 In the log that Hathorn kept while he was detained at Sentele, the local name given to the prison, he refers to the prison number of Norman Phillips, the foreign editor of the Toronto Star who was arrested just over a month after Hathorn.
-Norman’s prison card number was 7019, with Hathorn’s being 6315, meaning that 704 prisoners had been admitted to Sentele between the 30th March and the 9th April, with the majority of these presumably being political prisoners.
+Norman’s prison card number was 7019 and Hathorn’s was 6315, meaning that 704 prisoners had been admitted to Sentele between the 30th March and the 9th April, the majority of these presumably political prisoners.

 Below are some excerpts from Michael Hathorn’s detention diary: